Jiaying330/Break-Alert/README.md

 - basic `multi-tab UI` framework for the extension

 ### Usage:
-1. Click `Add Link` to add a link on the page for user inputs.
+1. Type in a name for a tab to define and hit the `+` button.
-2. Enter a URL in the textbar, then, click `Open Link(s)` to open the given URL on a new tab (If there are multiple URLs, then, all of them will be open).
+2. Select the dropdown icon to the right of the new tab name
-3. To delete a link, click on the `Delete` button next to the link.
+3. Enter a URL in the textbar, then hit the `+` button to the right to add it (If there are multiple URLs, then, all of them will be open).

-### Issues:
+4. To delete a link, click on the `x` button next to the link.
-  - Framework not functional in extension
+5. To delete a whole defined tab, click the red trash icon under the dropdown.

 ---